iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 Communication Errors From Motor Noise
 ***********************************************

-Where does motor noise come from?
+Where Does Motor Noise Come From?
 ============================
 Electric motors produce torque through interactions between the motor’s permanent magnetic field and the electric current flowing through the motor’s wire windings.
 The electric current in the motor’s windings produces a variable magnetic field that can be controlled to exert a force on the motor’s permanent magnets/magnetic field.
-Current is directed through the motor’s wire windings by applying a voltage across the windings.
+Current is directed through the motor’s windings by applying a voltage across the windings.
 The direction the current flows through the windings can be switched by changing the voltage polarity across the windings.
 In a three phase brushless DC motor like those produced by Vertiq, the three windings are connected between each of the three phases.
-Current is directed through the coils by applying either a positive voltage, zero/ground voltage, or by floating the phase by applying no voltage.
 The process of directing the current through the coils of a three-phase motor is known as commutation.

 However, motors are not perfect or closed systems.
 The same switching voltages that occur during commutation to spin the motor may also cause electromagnetic interference
 (EMI) in nearby electronic systems, including those used to drive and communicate with the motor.
 EMI originating from an electric motor is what we call motor noise.
 EMI can be radiated, coupled, or conducted and can occur at different frequencies and their harmonics.
-Therefore, it is important to understand the source and impacts of
+Therefore, it is important to understand the sources and impacts of
 EMI when designing mitigation techniques.

 This tutorial will address the mitigation of motor noise that couples to the motor’s body through stray capacitances in the motor itself.
 These stray capacitances are